 Hello, this is Sonia Faleiro.
 I'm a writer in London.
-My most recent book is The Good Girls: An Ordinary Killing (2021), now available from Grove Atlantic, Bloomsbury UK, Penguin Random House India and Penguin Random House Canada.
-The New York Times said, The Good Girls is transfixing."
+My most recent book is The Good Girls: An Ordinary Killing (2021), which is published by Grove Atlantic, Bloomsbury UK, Penguin Random House India and Penguin Random House Canada.
+The New York Times said, "The Good Girls is transfixing."
 A second review in the paper called it "gorgeous."
 The Wall Street Journal called The Good Girls a "riveting, sometimes astonishing work of forensic journalism."
 And The Financial Times described it as "a gripping real life mystery."

 Translations are forthcoming in Italian, French and Polish.
 The Good Girls was named a book of the year by NPR.

-Her writing has received support from the Pulitzer Centre, The Investigative Fund, The Society of Authors Foundation' and K Blundell Trust, and The Royal Literary Fund.
-Her work appears in The New York Times, The Financial Times, Harper's, Granta, 1843, The California Sunday Magazine, and MIT Technology Review.
+My work appears in The New York Times, The Financial Times, Harper's, Granta, 1843, The California Sunday Magazine, and MIT Technology Review.

-She lives in London and is represented by The Wylie Agency and Anonymous Content.
+I am represented by The Wylie Agency and Anonymous Content.

 Author photo: Jonathan Ring